TPSWizard/YARA-Post-Inbox/docs/source/index.rst

         any of them
     }

-Sample Rule 5 - Detect any URLs
+Sample Rule 5 - Detect any URLs found in email
 ================================
 .. code-block:: yara